MikaSukie/HDR/HDR-short.md

-# HDR — Human and Digital Rights Declaration
+# HDR, Human and Digital Rights Declaration

 *A Common Sense™ Statement for Consumers, Governments, and Companies*